EffectOrientedProgramming/book/Chapters/02_Introduction_to_Effects.md

 ## Signs That You Have Hidden Effects

-{{ TODO: Needs prose on how functions that return Unit are always side-effecting }}

 `Unit` can be viewed as the bare minimum of effect tracking.

 Consider a function